If you like to ski and fly the same day, a flight into Salt Lake City Utah has

 Deer Valley is the most upscale ski vacation you will find.
 Lift ticket sales

 are limited, snowboarders are banned

-(sorry riders) and they have the best on mountain dining of any ski area.
+(sorry riders - same goes at Alta in the next canyon) and they have the best on mountain dining of any ski area.

-Lodging at Deer Valley, most every luxury condo at the Silver Baron has a fireplace and private hot tub on your
+or a host of beautiful Deer Valley and Park City condos and hotels.
+Most every luxury condo at the Silver Baron has a fireplace and private hot tub on your

 mountain view deck.
-Granite counters and steam showers add to the Deer Valley
+Granite counters and steam showers add to the après ski

 amenities at Deer Valley’s premier properties.
 Other Deer Valley lodging options